- Parents Home

 - Para Adolescentes

 Prenatal care is health care that a woman gets while pregnant.
 Going early and regularly for prenatal care can help moms-to-be — and their babies — stay healthy.
 Regular care lets doctors find and deal with any problems as soon as possible.

-It's important to start prenatal care as early as possible — ideally, before a woman even becomes pregnant.
+It's important to start prenatal care as early as possible — ideally, even before a pregnancy starts.

 How Can I Find Prenatal Care?

 - obstetricians: doctors who specialize in pregnancy and childbirth